Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

    ```

    This will leave the nodes in a disabled state in CFS.
 CFS will automatically
-   re-enable them when they reboot, this is just so that CFS does not immediately
+   re-enable them when they reboot; this is just so that CFS does not immediately
    start retrying configuration against the failed node.

 ### NCN Rolling Reboot